fahimehazari/Trabecular_Segmentation_CTAn/README.md

 #### How to get subchondral bone plate:
 1. Implement the same method but in the coronal view to get the delineation of cortical bone.
 2. Indicate the top region of the joint as the region of interest to get the subchondral bone plate (SBP).
+Custom processing task list to delineate the boundary of  trabecular bone from surrounding cortical bone.

 ### Implementing the dual thresholding technique method:
-You can replicate the same protocol as the morphological escalator Method in CTAn using [this task list](https://github.com/evaherbst/Trabecular_Segmentation_Avizo/blob/main/dual thresholding-task-list.ctt), but you need to adapt some parameters shown in the following figure [2] based on your application.
+You can replicate the same protocol as the morphological escalator Method in CTAn using [this task list](./dual%20thresholding-task-list.ctt), but you need to adapt some parameter is shown in the following figure [2] based on your application.
 ![error](./dual-thresholding.png "dual-thresholding-method")